tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **optional**<**A**>(`validator`: [Validator](_validator_.validator.md)‹A›): *[Validator](_validator_.validator.md)‹undefined | A›*

 Validator for values that may be `undefined`.
-This is primarily helpful for decoding interfaces with optional fields.
+This is primarily helpful for validating interfaces with optional fields.

 Example:
 ```